qmk/qmk_firmware/docs/feature_macros.md

 #### Strings in Memory

-If for some reason you're manipulating strings and need to print out something you just generated (instead of being a literal, constant string), you can use `send_string()`, like this:
+If for some reason you're manipulating strings and need to print out something you just generated (instead of being a literal, constant string), you can use `send_string()` like this:

 ```c
 char my_str[4] = "ok.";